MicrosoftDocs/powerapps-docs/powerapps-docs/cards/make-a-card/ui-elements/use-buttons.md

 1. Select **+ Insert** on the left.
 Then select **Button** to add a button to your card.

     :::image type="content" source="../../media/use-buttons/add-button.png" alt-text="Screenshot of Button in Insert menu":::
-1. Now that the button is on your card you can edit its properties.
-At a minimum select your button **Type** and add a button **Title** to display on the card, shown below.
+1. Now that the button is on your card, you can edit its properties.
+At a minimum, choose a button **Type** and add a button **Title** to display on the card, as shown below.

     :::image type="content" source="../../media/use-buttons/button-title.png" alt-text="Screenshot of Button in Insert menu":::